There are many factors influencing the chemical resistance of

 Surface Coatings:

-Some plastic emulsion pumps may have special surface coatings to enhance their chemical resistance.
+plastic emulsion pumps may have special surface coatings to enhance their chemical resistance.
 These coatings can increase the hardness, corrosion resistance, and wear resistance of the plastic surface.

 Operating Conditions: